DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - **electronic vaulting**: where database backups are moved to a remote site using bulk transfers
         - **remote journaling**: data transfers are performed in a more expeditious manner; remote journaling is similar to electronic vaulting in that transaction logs transferred to the remote site are not applied to a live database server but are maintained in a backup device
         - **remote mirroring**: the most advanced db backup solution, and the most expensive, with remote mirroring, a live db server is maintained at the backup site; the remote server receives copies of the db modifications at the same time they are applied to the production server at the primary site

+- **Backup Tape Rotation** There are several commonly used tape rotation strategies for backups:
+	- the Grandfather-­Father-­Son (GFS) strategy: This is a tiered backup scheme that uses daily (son), weekly (father), and monthly (Grandfather) backup tapes.
+ 	- the Tower of Hanoi strategy: Uses a series of tapes labeled with numbers that follow the recursive pattern of the Tower of Hanoi puzzle.
+The nth backup tape is used at intervals of 2^𝑛 days
+	- the Six Cartridge Weekly Backup strategy: A simple weekly backup rotation strategy that uses Six tapes labeled Monday through Saturday.
+ - These strategies can be fairly complex, especially with large tape sets.
+They can be implemented manually using a pencil and a calendar or automatically by using either commercial backup software or a fully automated hierarchical storage management (HSM) system.
+An HSM system is an automated robotic backup jukebox consisting of 32 or 64 optical or tape backup devices.
+All the drive elements within an HSM system are configured as a single drive array (a bit like RAID).

 - 7.10.2 Recovery site strategies
     - Non-disaster: service disruption with significant but limited impact
     - Disaster: event that causes an entire site to be unusable for a day or longer (usually requires alternate processing facility)